-At June 30, 2018, the Agency's receivables are as follows:
+At June 30, 2019, the Agency receivables are as follows:

-Property taxes Notes \$ 41,107 71,096 Total \$ 112,203
+Property taxes \$ 45,890

+Notes 123,539

+Total \$ 169 429

 Property taxes are assessed and attach as an enforceable lien on property as of July 1.
 Taxes are levied on July 1 and are payable on November 15.
 They may be paid in installments due November 15, February 15, and May 15.
 Taxes are billed and collected by Umatilla County and remittance to the Agency is made at periodic intervals.
 The Agency levied taxes at its maximum taxing authority.
-After reductions for offsets and additional taxes and penalties, this resulted in a net levy of \$751,963.
+After reductions for offsets and additional taxes and penalties, this resulted in a net levy of \$897,367.

 The Agency provides funds to local businesses for building renovation, equipment purchases and other startup costs under the Jump Start Loan Program.
 The maximum loan is \$40,000 for businesses and \$60,000 for property owners and repayment terms are structured over a period of one to seven years with interest rates from 1% to 7%.

-There were four loans at year end with interest rates at 7% and one loan at year end with an interest rate at 3%.
+There were three loans at year end with interest rates at 7%, one loan at year end with an interest rate at 4%, one loan at year end with an interest rate at 3%, and one loan at year end with an interest rate at 2%.